CSIRAC: Design

 The machine was fairly representative of first-generation valve-driven computer designs.
 It used mercury acoustic delay lines as its primary data storage, with a typical capacity of 768 20-bit words, supplemented by a parallel disk-type device with a total 4096-word capacity and an access time of 10 milliseconds.
 Its memory clock ran at 1000 Hz, and the control unit, synchronized to the clock, took two cycles to execute an instruction (later the speed was doubled to one cycle per instruction).
 The bus (termed the "digit trunk" in their design) is unusual compared to most computers in that it was serial—it transferred one bit at a time.

-Most of CSIRAC's approximately 2000 valves were of the types 6SN7, 6V6, EA50 diodes and KT66.
+Most of CSIRAC's approximately 2000 valves were type 6SN7 triodes, type 6V6 tetrodes, type KT66 tetrodes, and type EA50 diodes.
 George Semkiw later redesigned the drum-read electronics to use germanium transistors.

 Input to the machine was performed in the form of punched 3 in wide, 12-track paper tape, after experiments with punch cards proved unsatisfactory.
 The machine was controlled through a console which allowed programs to be stepped through one instruction at a time, and featured CRT displays which showed the contents of registers.
 Output was through a standard teleprinter or to punch tape.